pghalliday/redux-duckling/README.md

   // as all ducklings will resolve with a `reset` action
   // that restores the initial state. app,
-  // The `children` helper is a map of the child reducers.
-This
-  // can be useful if you want to resolve actions on children
-  // without dispatching actions and notifying changes until
-  // all the changes have been applied.
-The `reset` action
-  // handler uses this collection internally for exactly this
-  // purpose.
-  // However, it will usually make more sense to use the
-  // `reduce` helper which shortcuts the most common use case. children,
-  // The `namespace` array defines the current namespace.
-  // The current leaf name will be first, the parent second,
-  // etc.
-  // Use with care.
-Defining duckling factories (functions
-  // that return ducklings) would be preferable to using
-  // the namespace to couple funcionality to a location in the
-  // hierarchy.
-  namespace,
 }) {
   const myAction = action('MY_ACTION');
   const mySelector = selector((state) => state.myField);